 We use ‘universal’ and ‘type’ as synonyms.

-Elucidation: A category is a formal universal, of the sort to which BFO terms refer, as contrasted with a material universal, which is the sort of universal referred to in one or other domain ontology.
+A category is a formal universal, of the sort to which BFO terms refer, as contrasted with a material universal, which is the sort of universal referred to in one or other domain ontology.
 BFO:fiat object part is a category in this sense; not however organism or weapon, which are material universals.